 Charmlee Wilderness Park

 With cooler temperatures and gorgeous ocean views, the coastal bluffs around Malibu are some of the most beautiful places to see wildflowers.
 Charmlee Wilderness Park covers some 532 acres of hiking trails, picnic areas, and open space off of Encinal Canyon Road overlooking the spectacular coastline.
 The hiking is pretty easy and trails are well-established, so it’s a great place for a casual hike on your way to or from the beach.
 And you absolutely cannot beat the smell of Pacific Coast plant life, sage and brush mixed with salty ocean air.

 If you’re looking for the full kaleidoscopic majesty of a superbloom, Carrizo Plain may be your best bet.
 The arid plain is about three hours north of LA in the San Joaquin Valley.
 Though it’s dry and dusty for much of the year, it explodes in color after a wet winter and provides a little glimpse into what the valley may have looked like before becoming the modern-day center of industrial agriculture.
 Carrizo Plain flies a little under the radar relative to some other spots, so it’s a great option if you’ve got the time to get out of the city.

 Eastern San Diego County

-The vast desert park has grown particularly famous for wildflowers after the true superbloom of 2017, but even when things don’t rise to that level there are gorgeous flowers to be found here.
-It’s about a three hour drive from LA, and it’s definitely worth checking their website to see which specific parts of the park have wildflowers before you set out.
-As of late February, there were sand verbena, desert sunflower, and desert primrose in bloom at various locations, with more coming through the spring.
+The vast desert park has grown particularly famous for wildflowers after the true superbloom of 2017, but even when things don’t rise to that level, there are gorgeous flowers to be found here.
+It’s about a three-hour drive from LA, and it’s worth checking their website to see which parts of the park have wildflowers before you set out.
+As of late February, sand verbena, desert sunflower, and desert primrose were in bloom at various locations, with more coming through the spring.